 Here is a nice update from Chopard.
-Re-established back in 1963 when it was sold to a goldsmith Karl Scheufele III, the company rose to its former glory like a ballistic rocket.
-A pair of limited edition Chopard L.U.C 1963 50th Anniversary Chronometers (refs.
+Re-established back in 1963 by a goldsmith Karl Scheufele III, the company rose to its former glory like a ballistic rocket.
+A pair of limited-edition Chopard L.U.C 1963 50th Anniversary Chronometers (refs.
 161963-5001 and 161963-9001) marks the semi-centenary of the luxury brand.

 While the porcelain white dial of the timekeeper is deliciously classic with its traditional railway-style minute track, black Roman numerals, and attractively sculpted Dauphine-type hour and minute track, the timekeeper’s main point of attraction can only be observed when the owner finally takes the watch off his wrist.
 Yes, I am talking about the Caliber 63.01-L movement that powers the watch.

-Protected from dust and moisture with a sapphire crystal, the hand-wound mechanism that dates back to classic chronometers that were produced fifty years ago is finely decorated and features an unusual two-tone layout with parts of the piece presumably rhodium-plated and others looking suspiciously similar to gold.
+Protected from dust and moisture with a sapphire crystal, the hand-wound mechanism dates back to classic chronometers from the 1960s.
+The mechanism features fine decor and sorts an unusual two-tone layout with parts of the piece presumably rhodium-plated and others looking suspiciously similar to gold.

 As usual for a luxury watch of this pedigree, the mechanism is decorated by hands of highly-skilled workers and features all the usual stuff like Geneva stripes, chamfered edges, and mirror-polished screw-heads.

-While most modern movements that were designed to be as compact as possible in order to be used with a wider range of watches starting with small timepieces for ladies and going all the way up to massive sporty chronographs for men, this mechanism looks almost like those archaic monsters that powered pocket watches from the 1920s.
+Most modern movements were designed to be as compact as possible in order to be used with a wider range of watches starting with small timepieces for ladies and going all the way up to massive sporty chronographs for men.
+This one, however, looks almost like those archaic monsters that powered pocket watches from the 1920s.